L3DEVIL/VphonegagaInject/README.md

 ![](https://i.imgur.com/oZq1Wq7.png)

-###### 4. COMPILING GAME APK
+### 4. Compiling game apk

-Now compile and sign the apk
+Now compile and sign the apk, and install it on your device

+Congrats.
+You have successfully implemented a mod menu.

 Compile failed? read the log and look up on Google

-If the mod menu appears and the hack are working, congratz!

 If you face any problem, please read the [FAQ](#faq)